 Gut health continues to be a trendy topic as we learn more about how our gut is connected to our overall health and wellbeing.
 Nearly 70-80% of our immune system actually resides in our digestive tract, a huge factor to consider when working to improve gut health.

 Probiotics, live strains of bacteria in and around our bodies that we get through certain foods, offer many health benefits.
+There are also specific health benefits of probiotics for women.
 Probiotics are touted for improving digestion, managing anxious feelings and mood, managing blood sugar, and establishing normal bowel habits.
 Future research may even provide answers about how specific strains of probiotics may help with some serious illnesses.

 Try including foods like yogurt, kefir, sauerkraut, kimchi, tempeh, and miso into your diet, as all are high in probiotics.
 Prebiotic foods, like garlic, onion, leeks, artichokes, asparagus, bananas, apples, oats, barley and wheat bran, are also fabulous “gut health” supporters because they provide food for the probiotics to thrive off of.
 Both prebiotics and probiotics are important for gut health.

 Sleep is another health habit that many Americans skimp on.
 With hectic lifestyles, sleep is often the first thing we sacrifice in an attempt to get everything done.
 Yet, skimping on sleep is one of the worst things we can do.
 Adequate sleep plays a significant role in our health and carries over into just about every part of our lives.